tkrop/go-testing/test/README.md

 # Package testing/test

-The goal of this package is to provide a small framework to isolate the test execution and safely check whether a test fails as expected.
-This is primarily very handy to validate a test framework as provided by the [mock](../mock) package but may be handy in other use cases too.
+The goal of this package is to provide a small framework to isolate the test execution and safely check whether a test succeeds or fails as expected.
+In combination with the [mock](../mock) package it ensures that a test finishs reliably and reports its failure even if a system under test is spawning go-routines.

 ## Example usage